-Туре Description Concrete terms Quoted strings. e.g. "class" Unicode characters A lexer-only term, having the prefix of U+0x followed by a hexadecimal number.
-For example: U+0x1234 Ranges A lexer-only term, matching any character between the two characters specified. e.g. "a""z" or U+0x1234U+2345 References The name of another rule, in angled brackets.
-The token will match if that rule succeeds. e.g. <anotherrule></anotherrule> Commands A call to a specific command.
+Туре Description Concrete terms Quoted strings.
+For example, "class" Unicode characters A lexer-only term, having the prefix of U+0x followed by a hexadecimal number.
+For example: U+0x1234 Ranges A lexer-only term, matching any character between the two characters specified.
+For example, "a""z" or U+0x1234U+2345 References The name of another rule, in angled brackets.
+The token will match if that rule succeeds.
+For example, <anotherrule></anotherrule> Commands A call to a specific command.